 4. Give background information

 So you’ve introduced them to the topic and stated its importance.
-Now, before you proceed to take a stand and make your arguments, it’s important to establish context and give background information.
+Before you take a stand and make your arguments, it’s important to establish context and give background information.

 Establishing context involves the following aspects: